jack-driscoll/chatgpt-dataexport/README.md

 - `user.json`: ID, email, user type, birth year

 ### Getting nicely formatted JSON from `conversations.json`
-Run `python unpack_conversations.py` in the same directory as conversations.json.
+Run the python script [unpack_conversations.py](https://github.com/jack-driscoll/chatgpt-dataexport/blob/main/unpack_conversations.py) in the same directory as conversations.json.
 It will create a folde called "markdown_outputs" with all the chats as markdown files.

 ### Getting the Created Date, Dialog and Tool output (cleaning) from the `.md` files
-Then run `python clean_dialogs_headers.py` in the same directory, it will load the files from "markdown_outputs" (which must exist, with the .md files) and create a folder called "cleaned_dialogs", which has the date of the conversation, the dialog, the Tools output referencing any created images with the DALL-E Gen IDs.
+Then run the python script [clean_dialogs_headers.py](https://github.com/jack-driscoll/chatgpt-dataexport/blob/main/clean_dialogs_headers.py) in the same directory, it will load the files from "markdown_outputs" (which must exist, with the .md files) and create a folder called "cleaned_dialogs", which has the date of the conversation, the dialog, the Tools output referencing any created images with the DALL-E Gen IDs.